Avoiding recollapse in an open-AdS universe via a self-tuning-like mechanism: Abstract

 \section{Abstract}

-We study whether an open FLRW Universe with a negative cosmological constant can evade the eventual recollapse characteristic of AdS-type Universe.
+We study whether an open FLRW universe with a negative cosmological constant can evade the eventual recollapse characteristic of an AdS-type universe.
 Within a power-law realization of Fab-Four theory, we solve the background equations numerically and analyze the asymptotic dynamics.
-We find that the scalar sector provides a self-tuning-like compensation of the negative $\Lambda$ while leaving the spatial-curvature term unscreened.
-Consequently, the expansion does not reverse.
-Instead, the Universe evolves toward a curvature-dominated linear-expansion regime, $a\propto t$.
+For the representative branch and parameter choice studied here, we find that the scalar sector provides a self-tuning-like compensation for the negative $\Lambda$, while the curvature term remains unscreened.
+As a result, the universe can continue expanding instead of recollapsing.
+Instead, the universe evolves toward a curvature-dominated linear-expansion regime, $a\propto t$.
 To probe the underlying compensation mechanism, we further analyze an auxiliary zero-curvature subsystem using Poincar\'e compactification.
-The physically admissible trajectories approach a critical point at infinity where the compensating scalar-$\Lambda$ sector becomes stiff-like ($w_{\phi+\Lambda}\to1$), so that its effective energy density redshifts faster than curvature ($w_k=-1/3$).
+In the \(\Lambda<0\) domain, there exist background trajectories that approach a critical point at infinity.
+Near this point, the compensating scalar-\(\Lambda\) sector becomes stiff-like, $w_{\phi+\Lambda}\to1$, so that the system effective energy density redshifts faster than curvature ($w_k=-1/3$).
 Although this auxiliary analysis does not cover the full curved cosmology, it is consistent with and qualitatively supports the numerical finding that the net $\phi+\Lambda$ contribution becomes subdominant to curvature, thereby preventing recollapse despite $\Lambda<0$.
 This extends the application of the self-tuning mechanism to the AdS region and offers a possibility for the AdS Universe predicted by string theory to become a reality.